OS2G/git-good/README.md

 #### Windows

-You can get it via the installer [here](https://git-scm.com/download/win).
-Or you can install it trough Chocolatey:
+You can get it via the installer [here](https://gitforwindows.org/) or [here](https://git-scm.com/download/win).
+Or you can install it through Chocolatey:

 ```
-choco install git
+choco install git.install
 ```

 If you're running the installer, you will be bombarded with a lot of options for configuration.
 You can leave the defaults and be good to go, or you can tune it to your liking.
 What I recommend is that you:

 1. Don't install the graphical front end
 2. Set it up to keep the same line endings as remote (Windows and UNIX have different ways of telling applications when a line ends)